Gentrifying Heidelberg West: Opportunity or Threat?

 Wurundjeri / Heidelberg West VIC

-The qualitative research culminated in consecutive co-creation workshops including a broad cross section of staff from both LNGOs, as well as key people from other local grassroots organisations, who showed interest to participate after a call out.
-As significant social service providers in Heidelberg West the LNGO’s needs were specific, largely filtered from self-interest and geared at collective concerns that serve definitive communities within the suburb.
-The notion that the LNGOs were types of non-bureaucratic custodians and negotiators of peoples’ needs, set the theme for the workshops.
+Our work involved consecutive co-creation workshops including a broad cross section of staff from both LNGOs, as well as community leaders from other local grassroots organisations.
+As significant social service providers in Heidelberg West the LNGO’s needs were specific, largely filtered from self-interest and geared at collective concerns that serve distinct communities within the suburb.
+The LNGOs acted as non-bureaucratic “custodians” and negotiators of peoples’ needs, setting strong themes around protecting Heidelberg West’s existing cultural profile from erasure, during the workshops.

-Data from both workshops revealed various ideas and emerging themes that were synthesised to form a preliminary design brief that was subsequently shared back to the LNGOs for their own use.
-Coupling the design brief is a series of recommendations derived by participants during the workshop, on how to mobilise the implementation of new spaces or programs through negotiation or partnership with local authorities or institutions.
+Diverse oral, drawn, sculpted and written responses from both workshops revealed various ideas and emerging themes that were synthesised to form a preliminary design brief that was given back to the LNGOs to help in lobbying for certain initiatives.
+Coupling the design brief are a series of recommendations derived from participants during the workshop, on how to mobilise the implementation of new spaces or programs through negotiation or partnership with local authorities or institutions.

 Please get in touch with us if you are interested to read a full version of the concluding report for this project.